-This act aims to protect individuals from any potential discrimination when seeking housing.
-All housing providers are expected to follow the provisions under this law, including home sellers, landlords, real estate agents, lenders, appraisers, and others involved in a real estate transaction.
+The Fair Housing Act aims to protect individuals from any potential discrimination when seeking housing.
+All housing providers are expected to follow the provisions under fair housing laws, including home sellers, landlords, real estate agents, lenders, appraisers, and others involved in a real estate transaction.

 Learn more about the Federal Fair Housing Act and additional information about fair housing laws in Rhode Island below.

 The Fair Housing Act: A Brief Overview

 The Fair Housing Act was enacted to combat housing discrimination based on race, color, religion, sex, disability, familial status, and national origin.
 Its primary purpose is to ensure that every American has an equal opportunity to seek housing without facing bigotry, especially for reasons that they cannot control.

 Rhode Island has taken significant steps to enforce and expand upon the Fair Housing Act.
 On top of the seven federally protected classes mentioned above, the state has added more classes under protection to further prevent discrimination.

 Provisions of the Fair Housing Act in Rhode Island

 Anti-Discrimination: The Fair Housing Act makes it illegal to discriminate in housing transactions on the basis of the following:

 - Sexual orientation

 - Lawful source of income